LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 10/14/2025: publication of Q3 (press release, presentation and webcast).

-The dissemination of financial elements was done through the group’s official channels.
-The figures aggregated in this article come from these documents and publicly available market elements.
+The dissemination of financial elements was done via the group’s official channels.
+The figures aggregated in this article come from those documents and publicly available market data.

 Points of Attention and Risks

-Intraday Amplitudes: the +12% to +13% reflects readings at different times; only the close is valid for daily performance.
+Intraday ranges: the +12% to +13% reflects readings at different times; only the close counts for one-day performance.

-Currencies: the FX effect (–5%) may intensify if the euro strengthens.
+Currencies: the FX effect (–5%) could increase if the euro strengthens.

-2026 Visibility: the volatility of demand and ongoing procedures in certain jurisdictions call for caution.
-The outlook remains conditioned by the Chinese curve, imported inflation, and tourism.
+2026 visibility: demand volatility and ongoing procedures in some jurisdictions call for caution.
+Outlooks remain conditioned on the China curve, imported inflation, and tourism.

-Iconographic Rights: caution on the use of uncredited third-party images.
+Image rights: caution on use of third-party images not credited.

-European luxury remains cyclical, but asymmetric: a pivot group like LVMH guides the expectations of the entire sector.
-The combination of a diversified house mix, a global retail network, and an allocation discipline allows for better absorption of troughs than mono-category players.
-The Q3 sequence indicates that stabilization is underway, without presuming a strong rebound.
-In the short term, the flow of creative news (including Fendi in 2026) and the Sephora lever should continue to fuel market confidence.
+European luxury remains cyclical but asymmetric: a pivot group like LVMH guides expectations for the whole segment.
+The combination of a diverse house mix, a global retail network, and allocation discipline allows absorbing downturns better than single-category players.
+The Q3 sequence indicates a stabilization is underway, without presuming a strong rebound.
+In the short term, the flow of creative news (including Fendi in 2026) and the Sephora lever should continue to feed market confidence.

-The numerical elements and dates come from official LVMH documents and commonly accepted market data.
-The management’s remarks are paraphrased from the financial materials (presentation and exchanges with analysts) published during Q3 2025.
+Figures and dates come from official LVMH documents and commonly accepted market data.
+Management’s remarks are paraphrased from financial materials (presentation and analyst exchanges) published during Q3 2025.

 This article was written by Christian Pierre.